Stream-Disk Shocks as the Origins of Peak Light in Tidal Disruption Events: Observables

-ED Fig. \ref{fig:rTherm} shows the average (both arithmetic and geometric) values of $R_{\rm th}$ and $R_{\rm ph}$ as a function of time.
+ED Fig. \ref{fig:rTherm} (panel a) shows the average (both arithmetic and geometric) values of $R_{\rm th}$ and $R_{\rm ph}$ as a function of time.
 The thermodynamic properties of the gas are such that the photosphere radius is always outside the thermalization radius (i.e. scattering dominates absorption), which has important implications for emission line profiles\cite{RothKasen18}.
 The behavior of $R_{\rm th}$ over time is non-trivial, and we explore it further here.
 The large initial difference between these two averages shows that initially, the thermalization surface is highly asymmetric, but as time goes on and these two estimates converge, becomes more symmetric.
+It is instructive here to compare characteristic radii in Fig. \ref{fig:obs}b, ED Fig. \ref{fig:dissipationR}, and ED Fig. \ref{fig:rTherm}.
+At the end of the simulation, $R_{\rm BB}\sim 2\times 10^{15}$ cm, roughly one order of magnitude larger than $R_{\rm th}\sim 1-2\times 10^{14}$ cm and $R_{\rm diss}\sim 7 \times 10^{13}$ cm.
+While $R_{\rm BB}$ is at least the same order of magnitude as $R_{\rm ph}$, it is still a factor $\sim 4-5$ larger, leading us to conclude that fitted single-temperature blackbody radii can be poor proxies for the size of regions where most dissipation occurs, the color radius of the TDE, and even its photospheric radius.
+The fundamental reason for this mismatch is not aspherical geometry (note the lack of viewing angle dependence in Fig. \ref{fig:obs}), but rather the danger inherent in fitting multi-color thermal emission (especially emission peaking beyond the near-UV\cite{Arcavi22}) with a single-temperature blackbody.

-ED Fig. \ref{fig:vTherm} shows the dimensionless average radial velocity of the fluid cells that make up the thermalization surface -- specifically, the physical velocity $|V_{\rm r}|$ normalized by the local escape velocity $V_{\rm esc}$.
-At all times, the thermalization surface is, on average, comprised of gravitationally bound material, although it appears to become more tenuously bound with respect to time.
+ED Fig. \ref{fig:rTherm} (panel b) shows the dimensionless average radial velocity of the fluid cells that make up the thermalization surface -- specifically, the physical velocity $|V_{\rm r}|$ normalized by the local escape velocity $V_{\rm esc}$.
+At all times, the thermalization surface is, on average, comprised of gravitationally bound material, although it appears to become more tenuously bound as time progresses.